Package and Sign Your Connector for Distribution

 • Double-check the certificate chain to make sure that the final certificate is from your certificate authority.

 • Take note of when the TACO file expires.
-After it does, users will no longer be able use the connector in Tableau without disabling verification and you must provide a new signed TACO file.
+After it does, users will no longer be able to use the connector in Tableau without disabling verification and you must provide a new signed TACO file.

 Signing example